 Shortly after the discovery of the X-ray, Physicist and Chemist Marie Sklodowska Curie began researching the principle of radiation and studied uranium minerals.
-After extensive periods of experimentation which significantly impacted on her health, she observed that some minerals had a particular type of rays, and that these rays varied depending on the mineral she had observed: with this finding she coined the idea of radioactivity.
+After extensive periods of experimentation which significantly impacted on her health, she observed that some minerals had a particular type of rays and that these rays varied depending on the mineral she had observed: with this finding she coined the idea of radioactivity.
 Two new elements were found and baptised by her: Radium and Polonium.
 Marie was an exceptional scientist, who won two Nobel Prizes in two different disciplines.
 She was also a courageous, passionate woman, who pursued education and research despite the many barriers a woman had to overcome at the time.
-Marie Skodowska Curie is a great example for how to manage family, partnership, and research as a scientist.
-And she, too, was a great European: She left Poland to study in Fance, where woman were allowed to enter university.
+Marie Sklodowska Curie is a great example of how to manage family, partnership and research as a scientist.
+And she, too, was a great European: She left Poland to study in France, where women were allowed to enter university.
 She spoke Polish, French, and Russian, travelled to the States, and collaborated with scientists from universities across Europe.

 Science Marries Folklore: The Wedding Arrangement

-- Some villagers, mostly women, wear”radioactive” folkore skirts (yellow with black aprons that show the symbol of radioactivity when they spin) and pagan flower-molecule wreaths.
+- Some villagers, mostly women, wear “radioactive” folklore skirts (yellow with black aprons that show the symbol of radioactivity when they spin) and pagan flower-molecule wreaths.

-- These are the children: storks in shirts with red woolen legs and waterproof showercap beak heads!
+- These are the children: storks in shirts with red woollen legs and waterproof shower cap beak heads!

 - Music and dance are joyful: A folk-disco-fusion with pieces from Brathanki (Siebie dam po slubie), Boys (Jestes Szalona), Afropolska, Zakopower (Kiebys ty), Zywiolak, Kapela ze Wsi Warszawa, Trebunie Tutki